Demivolt logo

 How Fintech Innovation Is Transforming the Global Financial System

-Global fintech investment reached $51.4 billion in 2024, according to CB Insights.
+Share Share Share Share Email Global fintech investment reached $51.4 billion in 2024, according to CB Insights’ State of Fintech 2024 report.
 That figure, while down from the 2021 peak of $132 billion, still represents one of the largest annual funding totals for any technology sector.
-More than 30,000 fintech companies now operate worldwide, spanning payments, lending, insurance, wealth management, and banking infrastructure.

-The modern fintech sector traces its roots to the aftermath of the 2008 financial crisis, when banks pulled back from consumer and small business lending.
-The EU's PSD2 directive, enacted in 2018, required banks to open their systems to third-party providers through APIs.
-The UK's Open Banking Implementation Entity set similar standards.
-In the US, the CFPB proposed its own open banking rule in 2023.
-These regulatory frameworks created the foundation for fintech companies to build new services on top of existing financial infrastructure.
+Regulatory shifts also contributed.
+The European Union’s PSD2 directive, enacted in 2018, required banks to open their systems to third-party providers through APIs.
+The UK’s Open Banking Implementation Entity set similar standards.
+In the United States, the Consumer Financial Protection Bureau proposed its own open banking rule in 2023.

-Digital payments remain the largest fintech segment by revenue.
-McKinsey's 2024 Global Payments Report estimated that global payments revenue reached $2.4 trillion in 2023.
+McKinsey’s 2024 Global Payments Report estimated that global payments revenue reached $2.4 trillion in 2023, with digital and electronic payments accounting for a growing share.
 Mobile money platforms in sub-Saharan Africa processed over $832 billion in transactions in 2022, according to the GSMA.

 Source